 Product Details Page (PDP) A web page showing details about a single product selected from a product list page.

-Product Discovery in eCommerce Product discovery is the process of enabling your shoppers to find the items they’re looking for and helping them discover new items they may want.
+Product Discovery Product discovery is the process of enabling your shoppers to find the items they’re looking for and helping them discover new items they may want.

 Quality Assurance (QA) A process applied to a set stage or stages, in order to guarantee a high standard, eradicate possible errors and ensure optimum performance.